Summer Savory: A Herb With a Lovely Flavor and Aroma

 Winter savory (Satureja montana) has a somewhat similar flavor to summer savory.
 Its taste is more pungent and its aroma is more like pine, which makes winter savory less popular as a culinary herb.
 Some people enjoy its stronger taste, however.
 Cooking the herb reduces its pungency but can also reduce its flavor.

 The genus is the first word of the scientific name of an organism.
 The word Satureja in summer savory's scientific name may have come from the word satyr.
 Satyrs were mythical creatures of Ancient Greece.
 They looked like a man but had the ears and tail of a horse.
 In some versions of the myth, a satyr was half human and half goat.
 Satyrs were said to live in meadows filled with summer savory plants, which acted as an aphrodisiac.

 The Summer Savory Plant

-Summer savory can be grown in herb gardens, in containers and indoors.
+Summer savory can be grown in herb gardens, in containers, and indoors.
 Wherever it grows, the plant needs to receive lots of full sunlight.
 The leaves and stems are tender when young and can be eaten when just picked or after being dried.
 Like other culinary herbs, summer savory plants are tied in bundles and then hung upside down to dry.
-Some people add the fresh leaves to vinegar to preserve their flavour.
+Some people add the fresh leaves to vinegar to preserve their flavor.

 Both summer and winter savory belong to the Lamiaceae or mint family.
 Summer savory is an annual herb while winter savory is a perennial, evergreen plant.
 Winter savory has stiffer leaves than summer savory and becomes woody as it ages.